 On April 29, 1862, U.S. Navy Flag Officer David G. Farragut captured the city of New Orleans, Louisiana.
 The War Department appointed Butler as the military governor of New Orleans, and on May 1, he entered the city with 5,000 Federal soldiers.

 Butler’s tenure in New Orleans was replete with controversy.
-When woman residents of the city disrespected Union soldiers on the streets of New Orleans, Butler issued General Order No. 28, on May 15, 1862, which declared that “when any female shall by word, gesture, or movement insult or show contempt for any officer or soldier of the United States she shall be regarded and held liable to be treated as a woman of the town plying her avocation” (in other words, a prostitute).
+When female residents of the city disrespected Union soldiers on the streets of New Orleans, Butler issued General Order No. 28, on May 15, 1862, which declared that “when any female shall by word, gesture, or movement insult or show contempt for any officer or soldier of the United States she shall be regarded and held liable to be treated as a woman of the town plying her avocation” (in other words, a prostitute).

 On June 7, Butler had Southern sympathizer William Mumford hanged for tearing down a U.S. flag flying over a government building in New Orleans.